About Us

 The parish is largely residential.
 Christ Church Primary School (C of E controlled) and the church share a common boundary, the church being used for school services.
 St Laurence School (secondary) is close by in the neighbouring parish of Holy Trinity.

-Christ Church is an open, friendly church and our doors are open every day from 10am to 4pm for all to visit, whether to see our late Victorian east end wall paintings, to pray or just to sit awhile in quiet.
-Wheelchair access to the church is by our main west door.
+Christ Church is an open, friendly church and our doors are open every day from 10am to 4pm; we welcome those who wish to pray, to sit in quiet or attend our services.
+Level access to the church is by our main west door.
 Our churchyard is now closed to new burials.
 A folder inside the church on a board near the pulpit steps contains a list of those whose burial plot is known, together with a plan indicating its position.

 The Ark Baby & Toddler cafe meets weekly on Thursdays in term time, and Open the Book sessions take place in Christ Church Primary School.
-There are also Bible study house groups, Wives group, and a small group of musicians play for some services.
-The Mother's Union branch has now amalgamated with the Holy Trinity branch, where they now meet.
+There are also Bible study house groups.
+The united Holy Trinity and Christ Church Mother's Union branch meets at Holy Trinity.

 The pupils of the large local primary school use the church for their end of term services, concerts, carol services and festivals.
 Teachers often use the church as a teaching space, and Open the Book and Collective Worship run by the church is a regular part of the school week.